 - Queens of the Stone Age's Songs for the Deaf (which pretends to be various obnoxious modern rock radio channels)

-- The soundtrack to Reservoir Dogs uses voiceovers from comedian Steven Wright to frame the 70's pop songs as part of a fictional 70's revival station, KBILLY Super Sounds of the 70s.
+- The soundtrack to Reservoir Dogs uses voiceovers from comedian Steven Wright to frame the '70s pop songs as part of a fictional '70s revival show, "K-Billy's Super Sounds of the Seventies".
 This includes station identification, recaps of play lists, and a call-in contest.
 The same technique is used during the movie itself.

 - The Who's The Who Sell Out, purporting to be a broadcast from Wonderful Radio London (only Jingles and Parody Commercials in this one, though)